IBM/ibm-common-service-operator/docs/install.md

 ![Install Preview](./images/install-operator.png)

-You can choose the `stable-v1` channel for installing the common service in the last release or choose the `beta` channel to install the latest beta release.
+You can choose the `stable-v1` channel for installing the common service in the EUS release or choose the `v3` channel to install the latest release.

 Waiting for few minutes the IBM Common Service Operator and ODLM will be installed.